 Tuition is determined annually by the Board of Trustees in December for the following school year.
-Tuition for 2017–18 is $20,800.
-Tuition includes everything except hot lunches and before- and after-school enrichment.
+Tuition for 2019–20 is $21,237.
+Tuition includes everything except before-and after-school enrichment.
 A tuition deposit is required when the initial offer of admission is accepted and also annually when re-enrollment contracts are signed.
 The balance may be paid in one-, three-, or nine-payments.

 SJCS is committed to a fostering a socio-economically diverse student body, as well as making day school education accessible to all families.
 From its inception, SJCS has been committed to providing tuition assistance to families who qualify.
 All Jewish day schools in the Seattle area use Independent School Management’s online Financial Aid for School Tuition (FAST) to determine the “fair share” tuition for families who apply.
 This process ensures confidentiality and equity.
-The online part of the application through FAST may only commence on December 1, 2016.
-You may assemble documents to be sent prior to that date.
+We review financial assistant applications on an on-going basis, as we offer rolling admissions.

 Families who have reviewed their financial situation and feel they need help paying their tuition should apply.
 Tuition assistance at SJCS is based on demonstrated need.
 Aid is issued as a grant with no obligation to repay the grant.

-Incoming families applying for admission to SJCS must complete and file the entire application online.
-The application itself is filled in and filed online, and corresponding tax forms must be mailed in the pre-addressed envelopes included in the Assessment Package by January 23, 2017 directly to the FAST processing center.
+Incoming families applying for admission to SJCS must complete and file the entire financial aid application online.
+The application itself is filled in and submitted online, and corresponding tax forms must be mailed in the pre-addressed envelopes included in the Assessment Package directly to the FAST processing center.
 All information is strictly confidential.
 Requests for Tuition Assessment will not be reviewed by the Tuition Assessment Committee until SJCS’s receipt of your admissions application inclusive of tax information.
-Keep the original copy of your enrollment application for your records, and send copies of your taxes (rather than originals) of documents to FAST.
+Keep the original copy of your enrollment application for your records, and send copies of your taxes, (rather than originals,) of documents to FAST.

 |Total Income||Award Range|